GreenSaladLeaf/Bike-Share/README.md

 - **Cyclistic Executive Team**: This group of senior executives will be reviewing the final recommendations to determine whether the proposed marketing strategies will be approved.
 Their primary focus is on maximizing the company’s profitability by increasing the number of annual memberships.

 ## Description of Data Sources Used
 For this analysis, Cyclistic's publicly available historical trip data from July 2023 to June 2024 was used.
-The data was provided by Motivate International Inc. under a specific license.
+The data was provided by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
 It includes detailed information about each bike trip, such as ride timestamps, user type, bike type, and station information.
 This dataset allows for an in-depth analysis of bike usage patterns, including trip duration, bike preferences, station usage, and geographic trends.

 ### Key Data Columns:
 The dataset is structured as a series of trip-level records, with each record representing a single bike trip.
 The columns across all 12 CSV files are consistent and include: